Front Matter Properties

 Required Methods

-The Metadata class provides additional computed information for RSS feeds and sitemaps.
+The Metadata class also provides additional computed information for RSS feeds and sitemaps.

 LastMod